Double covers of EPW-sextics: Introduction

 The paper is organized as follows.
-In~\Ref{sec}{epwdoppie} we will give formulae that give the local structure of double EPW-sextics - the formulae are known to experts, see~\cite{catanese}, we will go through the proofs because we could not find a suitable reference.
+In~\Ref{sec}{epwdoppie} we will give formulae that describe double EPW-sextics locally.
+The formulae are known to experts, see~\cite{catanese}, we will go through the proofs because we could not find a suitable reference.
 We will also perform the local computations needed to prove Item~(4) above.
-In the very short~\Ref{sec}{famigliaepw} we will discuss (local) families of double EPW-sextics: we will determine the singular locus of the total space.
 In~\Ref{sec}{avoidelta} we will go through some standard computations involving $\Delta$.
 In~\Ref{sec}{famdesing} we will prove Items~(1), (4) and the statements of Item~(3) which do not involve the $K3$ surface $S_A(v_0)$.
-In~\Ref{sec}{zitelle} we will prove Item~(2) and the remaining statement of Item~(3).
-In~\Ref{sec}{wedding} we will prove some auxiliary results on $3$-dimensional linear sections of $\Gr(3,\CC^5)$.
+In~\Ref{sec}{zitelle} we will prove Item~(2) and the remaining statement of Item~(3). \Ref{sec}{wedding} contains auxiliary results on $3$-dimensional linear sections of $\Gr(3,\CC^5)$.
 3mm \n {\bf Notation and conventions:} Throughout the paper $V$ is a $6$-dimensional complex vector space.
 2mm

 Let $W$ be a finite-dimensional complex vector-space.
 The span of a subset $S\subset W$ is denoted by $\la S\ra$.
 Let $S\subset\bigwedge^q W$.
 The {\it support of $S$} is the smallest subspace $U\subset W$ such that $S\subset\im(\bigwedge^{q}U\lra \bigwedge^q W)$: we denote it by $\supp(S)$, if $S=\{\alpha\}$ is a singleton we let $\supp(\alpha)=\supp(\{\alpha\})$ (thus if $q=1$ we have $\supp(\alpha)=\la\alpha\ra$).
 We define the support of a set of symmetric tensors analogously.
 If $\alpha\in\bigwedge^q W$ or $\alpha\in \Sym^d W$ the {\it rank of $\alpha$} is the dimension of $\supp(\alpha)$.
 An element of $\Sym^2 W^{\vee}$ may be viewed either as a symmetric map or as a quadratic form: we will denote the former by $\wt{q},\wt{r},\ldots$ and the latter by $q,r,\ldots$ respectively.
 2mm